 Ashe is a tauiwi trans woman with Australian Aboriginal and Chinese whakapapa.

-His research interests lie in mental health, gender, and sexuality.
+His research interests lie in mental health and well-being, gender, and sexuality.

 Sofia Gonzalez is a Master and Clinical Psychology student at the University of Waikato / Te Whare Wānanga o Waikato.